gil-ops/gcs-s3-sync/README.md

 * First, you'll need to define some environment variables:
 ```
-# Name of your GCP project
+# Name of your GCP Project ID
 PROJECT=my-gcp-project
 # Name for the runtime config (this MUST match the bucket name)
 CONFIG_NAME=my-source-bucket